 San Antonio Recovery Center is here for you no matter where you are in your journey to recovery.
 We offer comprehensive programs to meet the individualized needs of clients that need detox, inpatient or outpatient treatment, intensive outpatient, or other treatments and therapies.
 We also include family members in the treatment process, because addiction does affect everyone in the family.
 Our specialists have the experience to help the entire family during this time.

 You do not have to experience the physical, emotional, or mental changes resulting from addiction alone any longer.
 Help is just a quick call away.
-That is taking the first step towards starting on a new road to a better life and leaving that old path behind you.
-Undergoing a comprehensive assessment is the next step towards living a life free of the drugs that took control over you and your life.
+That is taking the first step toward starting on a new road to a better life and leaving that old path behind you.
+Undergoing a comprehensive assessment is the next step toward living a life free of the drugs that took control over you and your life.
 Contact us right now at 866.957.7885, or contact us online.
-Get started on your recovery today when you call now.
+Begin your recovery today by calling now.